ROOT & CELLAR (Au-Ag, Cu), Newfoundland

-Root & Cellar is being explored for (LSE) low sulfidation epithermal-type gold mineralization and also has potential for copper porphyry style mineralization.
+Root & Cellar is being explored for epithermal-type gold-silver mineralization though also has indications and potential for porphyry copper.
 It sits within the Avalon Geological Terrane the same terrane that hosts the Shot Rock LSE discovery.

-The Property consists of 12 mineral licenses covering approximately 30 square kilometres and located near Marystown and Creston on the Burin Peninsula, a three-hour drive from St. John’s. both of which provide deep water ports.
+The property is located near Marystown and Creston on the Burin Peninsula, a three-hour drive from St. John’s.

 Root & Cellar hosts several recently discovered, high grade epithermal gold occurrences with grades up to 47.9 g/t gold and 1,365 silver.
 Two clusters of copper mineralization with grades up to 10.4% Copper have also been discovered and may point to a porphyry type mineralization.

 The Property includes six distinct showings of which four were the result of the sustained and diligent work by local prospector, Mr. Jeffery Brushett whom made the discoveries after following up on anomalous till and lake sediment samples collected by the government as part of a regional program.

 Drop Zone: with assays to 45.5 g/t Au and 1,365 g/t Ag and characterized by the presence of hessite (a silver telluride;)